-X ANNUAL REPORT PURSUAN NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCH HANGE ACT OF 1934 For the fiscal year ended December 31 , 2010 OR TRANSITION REPORT PURS SUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES E EXCHANGE ACT OF 1934 For the transition period from to Commi ssion file number 000-31293 UINIX, INC. of registrant as specified in its charter) -------------------------------------- or registrant as specified in its chartery Delaware (State of incorpora ation) One Lagoon Drive, Fou 77-0487526 loyer Identification No.) (Registrant's (650) 598-6000 telephone number, including area code) Securities registere ed pursuant to Section 12(b) of the Act: Title of each cla Common Stock, exchange on which registered AQ Stock Market LLC Common Stock, pursuant to Section 12(g) of the Act: None AQ Stock Market LLC Indicate by check mark if the registrant is wall known casconad issue er as defined in Rule 405 of the Act.
-Yes No. oursuant to Section 13 or Section 15(d) of the Act. \Box required to be filed by Section 13 or 15(d) of the Section 15 or 1 ed to file such reports), and (2) has been subject to su cally and posted on its corporate Web site, if any, eve eding 12 months (or for such shorter period that the r registi em 405 of Regulation S-K is not contained herein, an rated by reference in Part III of this Form 10-K or an "large er, an accelerated filer, a non-accelerated filer or a sm in Rule 12b-2 of the Exchange Act.
+X ANNUAL REPORT PURSUA NT TO SECTION 13 (OR 15(d) OF THE SECURITIES EXC IANGE ACT OF 1934 For the fiscal year ended December 3 1, 2011 OR TRANSITION REPORT PUI RSUANT TO SECTION I 13 OR 15(d) OF THE SECURITIES E EXCHANGE ACT OF 1934 For the transition period from to Commiss sion file number 000-31293 JINIX, INC. of registrant as specified in its charter) Delawa (State of incorp 77-0487526 loyer Identification No.) (One Lagoon Drive, Four rth Floor, Redwood City, California 94065 ipal executive offices, including ZIP code) • (Registrant's to (650) 598-6000 elephone number, including area code) Securities registered d pursuant to Section 12(b) of the Act: Title of each Name of each exchange on which registered Common Stoc к, \$0.001 The NASDA The NASDAQ Stock Market LLC Securities registered p ursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant i s a well-known seasoned issuer as defined in Rule 405 of the Act.
+Yes No Indicate by check mark if the registrant i not required to file reports pu rsuant to Section 13 or Section 15(d) of the Act.]
+Yes ⊠ No quired to be filed by Section 13 or 15(d) of the Sect to file such reports), and (2) has been subject to su ally and posted on its corporate Web site, if any, eveding 12 months (or for such shorter period that the r registr n 405 of Regulation S-K is not contained herein, and ted by reference in Part III of this Form 10-K or an "large r, an accelerated filer, a non-accelerated filer or a sm n Rule 12b-2 of the Exchange Act.
 (Check one): naller reporting company.
-See definitions of Large accelerated filer 🗵 Acce lerated filer Non-accelerated filer □ Smaller reporting company □ Indicate by check mark whether the registr ant is a shell company (as d efined in Rule 12b-2 of the Exchange Act).
-Yes ⊠ No most recently completed sec ck held by non-affiliates computed by reference to the cond fiscal quarter was approximately \$3.7 billion.
-A DOCUMENTS I NCORPORATED BY REFERENCE to be 1 ssued in conjunction with the registrant's 2011 Annu ember 31, 2010.
-Except as expressly incorporated by
+See definitions of Large celerated filer Non-accelerated filer □ Smaller reporting company □ Indicate by check mark whether the regis trant is a shell company (as de fined in Rule 12b-2 of the Exchange Act). \square Yes ⊠ No s most recently completed seco cheld by non-affiliates computed by reference to the ond fiscal quarter was approximately \$4.7 billion.
+A DOCUMENTS IN CORPORATED BY REFERENCE Part III-Portions of the registrant's defi nitive proxy statement to be iss sued in conjunction with the registrant's 2012 Annu al Meeting of Stockholders, which is expected to be filed not later than 120 days after the registrant's fiscal year ended December 31, 2011.
+Except as expressly incorporated by reference, the registrant's proxy statement shall not be deemed to be a part of this report on Form 10-K.

-EQUINIX, INC. FORM 10-K DECEMBER 31, 2010
+EQUINIX, INC. FORM 10-K DECEMBER 31, 2011